ManirupManna/ManirupManna/README.md

 - 👋 Hi, I’m @ManirupManna
 - 👀 I’m interested in front end development using(HTML, CSS, JavaScript, React.js, API) and Backend Development using (Node JS, Express, Mongo DB)
-- 🌱 I’m currently learning React.js & Node.js
+- 🌱 I’m currently learning typescript and AWS
-- 💞️ I’m looking to collaborate on front end part of applications
+- 💞️ I’m looking forward to be involved in some fantastic projects
 - 📫 Feel free to contact me @mail : manirupmanna13@gmail.com

 <!---